Best Time to Visit Lake Sutherland: Seasonal Guide for Planning Your Trip

 • Unpredictable weather: The Washington State weather can be quite wet and chilly during the off-season, so some outdoor activities might not be very enjoyable.

-• Limited activities: Golf courses and other seasonal attractions might be closed or have limited operating hours during the off-season.
+• Limited activities: Golf courses and other seasonal attractions may be closed or operate with limited hours during the off-season.

 Events and Festivals